RayanAziz/ROS/README.md

 3. Start the the virtual machine you just created, you will be attemted to select a system file to boot from, select the Ubuntu ISO file you downloaded earlier.

 4. Follow the on screen steps.
-a.
-Choose Install Ubuntu.
+  - Choose Install Ubuntu.
-b.
-Proceed with the intuitive installation process.
+  - Proceed with the intuitive installation process.
 You will only change the installation type to minimal, the rest should remain on the default selections and not changed.
-c.
-Let Ubuntu install itself.
+  - Let Ubuntu install itself.
-d.
-Restart Ubuntu.
+  - Restart Ubuntu.

 # Install ROS
 1. From inside Ubuntu, open the application drawer and run the Terminal.